padscape/padscape/README.md

 # Padscape
 ###### A new alternative to code editing

 Padscape is a new HTML realtime web editor.
-It will be available in several platforms in the future, like Android and Desktop, but right now it is only available on the web. :sob:
+It will be available in several platforms in the future, like Android and Desktop, but right now it is only available on the web. :cry:

 Padscape will feature:
 - Syntax highlighting with numerous themes